 Types of Addiction Treatment Programs

 Because addiction affects people in different ways, addiction treatment is not a one-size-fits-all approach.
 Rehab programs are offered at multiple care levels to meet various of needs and circumstances.
-Levels of care vary from intensive, 24/7 inpatient or residential support to more flexible outpatient services, allowing individuals to receive treatment while continuing their daily lives.
+Levels of care vary from 24/7 inpatient or residential support to more flexible outpatient services, allowing individuals to receive treatment while continuing their daily lives.

 Detox